AnnaRogers04/RPG-game/Development Journal.md

 # Documentation
 I wanted to create a dice generator that has a bell curve and returns values closer to selected deviation number.
 For this I created a random generator for the D6, D12 and D20 dice and then added a peak which is the bell curve.
-I used Mathf.Lerp to help calculate between the min and peak and the max and peak.
+I used Mathf.Lerp to help calculate between the min and peak and the max and peak